-ENG 252 THE ART OF DRAMA Aesthetic Appreciation
+ENG 252 THE ART OF DRAMA

 Selected plays representing the major periods of the drama from the Greeks to the present, with attention to the religious, social, and theatrical forces that shaped these works.
-Lecture 1 c.u. and discussion.
-Prerequisite: WRT 107 with a final grade of C- or better.
+Lecture and discussion.

 ENG 253 THE ART OF POETRY